rmusser01/Infosec_Reference/README.md

 * For latest content updates, check the git history.
 The Things-added.md file will be updated eventually.
 * All links on this page should work.
 Last tested some time ago.
 * Contributions are encouraged/appreciated.
-* If this resource has helped you in any way, please consider making a donation to [Doctors Without Borders](https://donate.doctorswithoutborders.org/onetime.cfm) or [Reporters Without Borders](https://donate.rsf.org/b/my-donation).
+* If this resource has helped you in any way, please consider making a donation to [Doctors Without Borders](https://donate.doctorswithoutborders.org/onetime.cfm) or [Amnesty International](https://www.amnesty.org/en/donate/).

 ## Index - Table of Contents